 A major aspect of an actor’s brand is their image and likeness.
 As a result, the unauthorized use of their image and likeness can undermine their value and essentially deny them fair compensation.
 The laws concerning the use of an actor’s image and likeness are complex and may also involve questions concerning what rights the actor has granted to others under contract.

 Related questions can arise when the actor’s privacy is violated, notably by members of the paparazzi.
 While they do not have any contractual right to your image and likeness, it can sometimes be difficult to determine when they are or are not violating your privacy.

 Social media and other online platforms can also raise questions about your privacy and image rights.
 People can create profiles purporting to be you or simply use the internet or social media to spread slanderous and libelous statements.

 A skilled attorney can help you navigate these issues, ensure that your rights are protected, and take action on your behalf when your rights are violated.

 Contact a Los Angeles Employment Lawyer for Actors at Attorneys for Employees Today

-We understand the challenges that actors face in the entertainment industry when it comes to protecting their rights.
+We understand the challenges that artists face in the entertainment industry when it comes to protecting their rights.
 Whether you have questions about a contract or believe that you have been sexually harassed, we will be your advocate.
 Get the help you need by getting in touch today to discuss your issues and how we can help.